 Similarly, for non-residential land uses, such as Commercial, Mixed-Use, Employment, Industrial or other non-residential uses, criteria shall be established for the use and implementation of each land use category.
-Development standards for each land use category as well as regulatory use criteria shall be established for each Development Unit Plan.
-The City land use classifications, uses and development standards may be utilized as a basis for establishing the required criteria, or custom land use classifications, uses and development standards may be established based on the desired development result.
+Development standards including architecture, landscape and screening for each land use category as well as regulatory use criteria shall be established for each Development Unit Plan.
+The City land use classifications, uses and development standards may be utilized as a basis for establishing the required criteria, or custom land use classifications, uses and development result.